-Before you purchase a long-haul ticket, you will want to research what type of aircraft your airline options are likely to fly on the route, and how they have configured the aircraft, both with respect to the seating setup, and other important factors like seatback screens vs. overhead screens.
+Before you purchase a long-haul ticket, you will want to research what type of aircraft your airline options are likely to fly on the route, and how they have configured the aircraft, with respect to both the seating setup and other important factors like seatback screens vs. overhead screens.
 This information will come in handy not only when choosing your seats immediately after your purchase, but in choosing between competing airlines on the same route.

 For example, a plane with a 3 - 3 configuration is typically more grueling than some other setups, such as a 3 - 5 - 3 configuration, mainly because the presence of only one aisle will have you competing for space not only with other passengers, but especially with flight staff as they perform drink and meal services.
 These days passengers are expected to stay seated during these times -- and on a long flight, this can be tough, not to mention unhealthy.

 Going back to SeatGuru, there are a few other seat considerations to take into account.
-Having a seat that reclines, and does not have foot area obstructions, and does not have a ton of foot traffic, and has a window, etc. etc., will make a huge difference over the course of 15 hours as opposed to four or five.
+Having a seat that reclines, and does not have foot area obstructions, and does not have a ton of passenger traffic, and has a window, etc., will make a huge difference over the course of 15 hours as opposed to four or five.
 Make sure your aircraft and your specific seats do not show any yellow or red flags.

 5. Do absolutely anything you can to get an upgrade.

 As I have written previously, the only flight I was ever sorry to see end was a long-haul flight on which I had used miles to upgrade to first class.
 I had decompressed to an extent that I had not felt since I was a school kid on vacation; it was an odd sensation.

 You will want to check for upgrades before, during and after you book your flight; see First Class for Free: How to Get an Airline Upgrade for some ideas.